platformsh/platformsh-docs/docs/src/administration/users.md

 1. Click **+ Add**
 1. Add the user's details and choose their permissions.
 4. Click **Save**.
-Once you add the user to the project, they receive an invitation email to confirm their details and a registration link
+Once you add the user to the project, they receive an invitation email to confirm their details and a registration link.

 ### Add a user with the CLI